OCA/odoo-community.org/04_faq.md

 The association is a nonprofit entity and has no shareholders.
 Thus, nobody "owns" the association.
 However, the association does have charter members who, like the shareholders in a for-profit company, elect the association's board of directors.
 The board of directors, acting together, manages the affairs of the association.

 ### Who are the members ?
-The membership is composed of users, supporters, promoters, and developers of the Open Source OpenERP software.
+The membership is composed of users, supporters, promoters, and developers of the Open Source Odoo software.
 Becoming a member is as easy as joining the site and contributing to the association's goals.
 Beyond members, there are various charter members.

 ### Can I become a charter member?
 New charter members are nominated and elected by existing charter members during the annual charter member election.